 Applicants who elect to apply for admission under this law and who are admitted as students may not receive any course credit for courses undertaken ten or more years prior to enrollment.
-The Admissions Office may be contacted for further information regarding academic fresh start.
+The Office of the Registrar may be contacted for further information regarding academic fresh start.

 Academic fresh start can only be applied for and granted prior to initial enrollment.
-Applicants to TSTC who wish to apply for fresh start should complete the Academic Fresh Start form available at the TSTC Office of Admissions and Records.
+Applicants to TSTC who wish to apply for fresh start should complete the Academic Fresh Start form available at the TSTC Office of the Registrar.